derSuessmann/quiche-lorraine/README.md

 I have bought a high resolution 10" touch display.
 The default LXDE based desktop environment in "Desktop" does not work well with touch.
 GNOME on the other hand is touch oriented.
 You may install GNOME on your Raspberry Pi OS Lite by setting the variable `install_gnome_minimal` or `install_gnome_full` to `yes` (`install_gnome_full` installs a complete desktop environment with LibreOffice and more).

+# Status of the project

+The project is far from being stable!
+The structure is quite brittle.
+The main reason is the dependancies between the different software projects.
+In the end it is some sort of mini distribution on top of an existing distribution.

+The `bake.yml` playbook currently runs without an error on my Pi.
+The software it installs seems to work.